MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-policies.md

 ### JSON example to block extensions on same domain

-This example shows the JSON and compressed JSON string to block two extensions from running on the same domain.
+This example shows the JSON and compressed JSON string to block specific extensions from running on the same domain, "importantwebsite".

 ```json
 {